jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 <div class="gallery" markdown="1">
 ![The Fortis Clutch charging handle weighs in at 1.06 oz.
 It's single-sided, but this is the only side that has a real function in mil-spec charging handles anyway.
 As pictured, the weight is now 3 lb, 12.1 oz.][progress-2019-04-21T10]
-![This 3D-printed trigger guard of carbon-fiber copolyester weighs in at 0.21 oz.][progress-2019-05-02T19]
 ![The endplate has a quick-detach mounting point for a sling.
 The ratcheting nut doesn't require staking.
 Both are produced by Primary Weapon Systems of Boise, just around the corner.][progress-2019-06-16T14:57]
-*2019 — Charging handle, trigger guard, & endplate*
+*2019 — Charging handle & endplate*
 </div>

-[Trigger-guard design][guard-model] courtesy of Gregory Spicer.
-{:.tangent}

 <div class="gallery" markdown="1">
-![Velocity™ 4-lb trigger, V7™ short-throw titanium selector, Seekins™ enlarged bolt-release paddle, Aero™ lower parts kit, ArmaSpec™ _stealth_ recoil spring.][progress-2020-06-22]
+![Velocity™ 4-lb trigger, 3D-printed copolyester trigger guard, V7™ short-throw titanium selector, Seekins™ enlarged bolt-release paddle, Aero™ lower parts kit, ArmaSpec™ _stealth_ recoil spring.][progress-2020-06-22]
-![][progress-2020-06-21]
-*2020-06 — Trigger, selector, mag release, & other lower innards*
+*2020-06 — Trigger & guard, selector, mag release, & assorted lower innards*
 </div>

 <div class="gallery" markdown="1">